sthaSandesh/sthaSandesh/README.md

 - 🌱 I’m currently learning Different programing languages
 - 💞️ I’m looking to collaborate with good company
-- 📫 How to reach me :- contact me on discord or visit my website
+- 📫 How to reach me :- contact me on discord or visit my website "Coding my way to the future 🚀 Full-stack developer and lover of all things tech.
+Follow along for my latest projects and code snippets."

 <!---
 sthaSandesh/sthaSandesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.